MiczFlor/RPi-Jukebox-RFID/documentation/developers/known-issues.md

 ## Configuration

 In `jukebox.yaml` (and all other config files): do not use relative paths with `~/some/dir`.
-Always use entire explicit path, e.g. `/home/pi/some/dir`.
+Always use relativ path from settingsfile '../../'

 **Sole** exception is in `playermpd.mpd_conf`.